Central Body Components

 Source Description

-Ephemeris File Enter the path and file name of the external ephemeris (*.e) file or click to browse to the file that you want to use.
+Ephemeris File This is the path and file name of the external ephemeris (*.e) file .
+For editable components, enter the file path or click to browse to the file that you want to use.

-You can use a satellite to model a comet with Astrogator.
-Generate the satellite's ephemeris, create a data file, and then use it as the ephemeris source for the central body.
+You can use a satellite to model a comet with the Astrogator capability.
+Generate the satellite's ephemeris, create a data file, and then use it as the ephemeris source for the your editable central body component.

-JPL DE Ephemerides from the Jet Propulsion Laboratory's JPL DE set are used.
+JPL DE The software uses ephemerides from the Jet Propulsion Laboratory's JPL DE set.

-JPL SPICE The SPICE propagator reads ephemeris from binary files that are in a standard format produced by the Jet Propulsion Laboratory for ephemeris for celestial bodies but can be used for spacecraft.
+JPL SPICE The SPICE propagator reads ephemeris from binary files that are in a standard format produced by the Jet Propulsion Laboratory for ephemeris for celestial bodies, but you can use it for spacecraft.

-Planetary Ephemeris Enter the path and filename of the planetary ephemeris (*.pe) file or click to browse to the file that you want to use.
+Planetary Ephemeris This is the path and filename of the planetary ephemeris (*.pe) file.
+For editable components, enter the file path or click to browse to the file that you want to use.

 To add ephemeris sources to the central body, click and select them in the dialog box that is displayed.
 You can select one of these new sources from the Ephemeris menu, along with the basic sources.